IbbyI/Deduplicate/README.md

 ## 🧠 How It Works

-1. **Scan:** Deduplicate! recursively scans all files in the given directory.
+1. **Scan:** Deduplicate recursively scans all files in the given directory & optionally ignore specific directory.
 2. **Hash:** Each file’s contents are hashed using **SHA-256**, creating a unique signature.
 3. **Compare:** Files with identical hashes are grouped together.
 4. **Action:** You choose whether to **move** or **delete** duplicates.